Amazon Seller vs. Vendor: Which model is right for you?

 Often lengthy price negotiations with Amazon

-Amazon decides on product portfolio and inventories
+Amazon decides on product portfolio and inventory levels

-Inventory requirements must be met
+Inventory requirements must be met according to Amazon specifications.

 Amazon Hybrid Model - Vendor & Seller Combined